-Head to Head Comparison Between ActiveMQ vs Kafka (Infographics)
+Head to Head Comparison Between ActiveMQ and Kafka (Infographics)

 Below are the top differences between ActiveMQ vs Kafka

 ActiveMQ and Kafka are designed for different purposes.
 Following are the key differences:

 Kafka is a distributed streaming platform that offers high horizontal scalability.
 Also, it provides high throughput, and that’s why it’s used for real-time data processing.
 ActiveMQ is a general-purpose messaging solution that supports various messaging protocols.
 Kafka is way faster than ActiveMQ.
 It can handle millions of messages per sec.

 ActiveMQ supports both message queues and publishes/subscribe messaging systems.
 On the other hand, Kafka is based on publish/subscribe but does have certain advantages of message-queues.

 ActiveMQ guarantees that a message will be delivered, but with Kafka, there is a probability (however low it is) that a message might not get delivered.